COVID-19 Wasn’t the Only Thing Shaking Up the World of B2B eCommerce

 5. More Say in How They Pay

 Large-scale and international digital commerce demand that businesses offer multiple payment options with a particular emphasis on those payment methods that are preferred in the regions where they do business.
 More flexibility is required when dealing with international customers.
 New payment methods such as real-time bank transfers and ewallets can help to alleviate cross-border payment friction.
-B2B payment trends in 2020 include a great adoption of bank transfers, real-time payment rails and the adoption of fintech as a service to simplify B2B payments and payouts.
+B2B payment trends in 2022 include a greater adoption of bank transfers, real-time payment rails and the adoption of fintech as a service to simplify B2B payments and payouts.

 What It Takes to Succeed in B2B eCommerce